HOW TO MASTER MEAL PREP

 Meal Prep Part One: Equipment

 You don’t need a big, fancy kitchen to meal prep successfully.
-When I first started, I lived in a small apartment with a tiny kitchen which possessed a single, unreliable oven.
+When I first started, I lived in a small apartment with zero counters space and an unreliable oven.
 I had a broiler pan, a baking sheet, and some basic pots and pans.
 That was it.
 Hence why I’m breaking down this list of tools into meal prep necessities and a wish list.
 If you have the space and circumstance to fully equip your kitchen, then awesome!
 But if not, you can still prep like a pro.

 Must-Have Kitchen Tools